| || |

 |Diversity & Equity Efforts|

-Welcome to Solano County Behavioral Health's (SCBH) Diversity and Equity Efforts page.
-The purpose of this site is to outline for the community the specific strategies the SCBH Mental Health Plan (MHP) is implementing to address healthcare disparities locally, including information regarding: the Diversity and Equity Committee; Cultural Responsivity Plan and Updates; news and highlights of current efforts and/or trainings being implemented; status of current Mental Health Services Act (MHSA) Innovation Plan; and resources available for local unserved marginalized communities.
+Welcome to our Diversity and Equity Efforts page, outlining the specific strategies that Solano BH is implementing to address healthcare disparities locally, including information regarding: the Diversity and Equity Committee and plan, cultural humility trainings, the Interdisciplinary Collaboration and Cultural Transformation Model (ICCTM) Mental Health Services Act (MHSA) Innovation Plan outcomes, and resources available for local unserved marginalized communities.

 SCBH is committed to equity, diversity, and inclusion.
 Our services aim to empower all community members throughout their journey towards wellness and recovery.
 It is also of equal importance for us to improve access to quality care for underserved and under-represented ethnic and minority populations who have been historically marginalized by health care systems.
 We value the importance of employing staff who possess valuable life experiences and expertise to ensure our workforce is culturally and linguistically responsive and leverages diversity to foster innovation and positive outcomes for the people we serve.